S&P 500 7,440.75F -0.04% DOW NASDAQ 29,691.75F -0.08% VIX 18.25 -6.12% CRUDE 84.24 +0.00% NAT GAS 3.13 -0.03% GOLD 4,234.70 -0.05%

 How to Use This Data

-Seasonal projections for the CBOE Volatility Index (VIX) reveal how this fear gauge has historically behaved during this same calendar window.
-Over the past 60-day consecutive periods, VIX increased in 40.0% of cases, and in midterm election years specifically, it increased in 37.5% of periods.
-Both rates suggest VIX has more often declined during this stretch than risen, historically signaling relative market calm.
+Seasonal projections for the CBOE Volatility Index show how VIX has historically behaved during this same calendar period across past years.
+In standard consecutive periods, VIX increased in 40.0% of cases, suggesting relative calm was more common.
+In midterm election years specifically, VIX increased in 62.5% of periods, signaling that election cycles have historically corresponded with elevated market anxiety.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.